bekk/bekk-christmas/post/javascript/the-three-ways-of-fetching.md

 authors:
   - Ida Marie Vestgøte Bosch
 ---
-In the spirit of Christmas, let's use a suiting analogy.
+In the spirit of Christmas, we'll use a suiting analogy.
 Let's say Santa requests that an elf fetches a gift for a child on his list.
 He does not know when the elf will be back, but when it does he wants to put the gift into his bag of toys.
 This is 2020, after all, so of course he uses JavaScript to complete the task.

 Our elf in this analogy will be represented by the magical url `https://santas-gift-storage.northpole/gifts/nameOfChild`, which returns a gift for a given child.
 We also have access to the global array `bagOfToys`, which is to be filled up with Christmas presents before Santa is on his way.